Introduction

 Why Consider Drywall Over Paneling?

-- Increased Insulation: Adding a layer of drywall can improve a room’s insulation, making it more energy-efficient.
+- Better Insulation: The additional layer of drywall can enhance a room’s insulation, contributing to improved energy efficiency.

 Overview of the Installation Process